 - Students should notify the program director of their intention to file for graduation at the beginning of their final semester.

-The film studies program director will advise students and keep records.
+The Film and Media Studies Director of Graduate Studies will advise students and keep records.
 A Graduate Steering Committee will adress ongoing curricular and administrative issues and evaluate special students.